-The Bosch Security Systems, Inc. D7212GV3 Control Panel provides up to 40 points of protection.
+The Bosch Security Systems, Inc. D9412GV3 Control Panel provides up to 246 points of protection.
+The D7412GV3 Control Panel provides up to 75 points of protection.
 Point programming parameters determine the control panel's response to open and shorted conditions on the sensor loop for the point.
 Several options allow individual point programming to custom-fit the protection to the installation.

 Points 1 to 8 are located on the circuit board (onboard points).
 They are standard sensor loops.
-The remaining off-board points are POPIT points using D8128D OctoPOPITs, D8125 POPEX Modules and D9127 POPITs, or the ISW-D8125CW-V2 Commercial Wireless Interface Module.
+The remaining off-board points are POPIT points using D8128D OctoPOPITs, D8125 POPEX Modules and D9127 POPITs, or the ISW-D8125CW-V2 Commercial Wireless Interface Module..
 MUX devices can also be used with the D8125MUX.